symfony/symfony-docs/cache.rst

 of:

 **Pool**
-    This is a service that you will interact with.
+    This is a service with which you will interact.
 Each pool will always have its own namespace and cache items.
 There is never a conflict between pools.
 **Adapter**
     An adapter is a *template* that you use to create pools.